-Candance Doerr-Stevens teaches courses on the research, theory, and practice of reading and writing as it occurs in print and digital formats.
+Candance Doerr-Stevens teaches courses on the theory and practice of reading, writing, and multimodal literacies as they occur in classrooms and online.
 Her scholarly interests focus on the digital literacy practices of adolescents and teachers involved in media production, in particular the multimodal composition processes of digital storytelling and documentary filmmaking.
-In addition she explores the learning capacities of "offline" multimodal composition as it occurs via performance and art integration.
+In addition, she explores the learning capacities of "offline" multimodal composition as it occurs via performance and art integration.
 She especially enjoys working alongside students and teachers as they experiment with the creative and analytical capacities of technology, media, and art for literacy learning.

 Doerr-Stevens, C. (2017).
 Multimodal exploration of civic stance in the English language arts classroom.
 English Teaching: Practice and Critique, 16(1), 6-28.